 Even mentioning the words protein powder can stir up heated debates among doctors, nutritionists, athletes, vegan/vegetarians, and everyone in between.

-In this article, I’ll dispel the myths and misconceptions … and break down the latest and greatest science of plant based protein powder.
-I’ll answer your most common questions I get on the topic, such as:
+In this article, we’ll dispel the myths and misconceptions … and break down the latest and greatest science of protein powder.

 - How is it made?